 Multiclass distributions The Fund calculates income dividends and capital gain distributions the same way for each class.
-The amount of any income dividends per share will differ, however, generally due to any differences in the distribution and service (Rule 12b-1) fees applicable to the classes.
+The amount of any income dividends per share will differ, however, generally due to any differences in the distribution and service (Rule 12b-1) fees applicable to the classes and Class R6 transfer agency fees.

-Distributions The Fund intends to declare and pay income dividends quarterly from its net investment income.
+Distributions The Fund intends to declare income dividends from its net investment income each day that its net asset value is calculated and pay them monthly.
 Capital gains, if any, may be paid at least annually.
 The Fund may distribute income dividends and capital gains more frequently, if necessary or appropriate in the Board's discretion.
 The amount of any distribution will vary, and there is no guarantee the Fund will pay either income dividends or capital gain distributions.
 Your income dividends and capital gain distributions will be automatically reinvested in additional shares at net asset value unless you elect to receive them in cash.
 Distributions declared in December to shareholders of record in such month and paid in January are taxable as if they were paid in December.

 Distributions of net investment income.
-The Fund receives income generally in the form of dividends and interest on its investments.
+The Fund receives income generally in the form of interest on its investments.
+The Fund may also recognize ordinary income from other sources, including, but not limited to, certain gains on foreign currency-related transactions.
 This income, less expenses incurred in the operation of the Fund, constitutes the Fund's net investment income from which dividends may be paid to you.
 If you are a taxable investor, any income dividends (other than qualified dividends) the Fund pays are taxable to you at ordinary income tax rates.
 A portion of the income dividends paid to you may be qualified dividends eligible to be taxed at reduced rates.